 The Nature Conservancy has two primary objectives at the Platte River Prairies.

-2. Develop, test, and share techniques for doing that kind of restoration and management work.
+2. Develop, test, and share techniques for doing that kind of restoration and management work in order to facilitate a much broader conservation impact.

 In our prairie restoration work, we convert former crop fields to high-diversity prairie and wetland habitat as a way to enlarge and reconnect small isolated native prairies.
 We have seeded more than 1,500 acres since the early 1990’s, often using seed mixtures of more than 200 plant species.